Tamil Nadu: AIADMK minister criticises Sasikala’s family for taking credit for building party

 KP Munusamy’s statements signal cracks in the party’s seeming support for former CM Jayalalithaa’s aide.

-Former All India Anna Dravida Munnetra Kazhagam minister KP Munusamy on Monday lashed out at party general secretary Sasikala Natarajan’s family for claiming they have played a large role in building the party.
-Munusamy referred to a speech made by Natarajan’s brother V Divakaran during Pongal.
-Divakaran had praised his brother-in-law for his important role in building the AIADMK.
+Former All India Anna Dravida Munnetra Kazhagam minister KP Munusamy on Monday lashed out at party general secretary VK Sasikala’s family for claiming they have played a large role in building the party.
+Munusamy referred to a speech made by Sasikala’s brother V Divakaran during Pongal.
+Divakaran had praised his brother-in-law M Natarajan for his important role in building the AIADMK.

 Munusamy said, “Such talk has hurt the sentiments of the 1.5 crore cadres of AIADMK… Claiming that Natarajan and his family were responsible for getting back the party’s symbol is an utter lie.”
 He went further to call them “attempts by such people, who were expelled from the AIADMK, to gain control over the party”, according to The Times of India.